-That’s what helps to keep brain and muscle cells firing when Alzheimer’s has begun to take its toll.
+That’s what helps to keep brain and muscle cells firing when brain atrophy has begun to take its toll.

-Another drug approved for use with Alzheimer’s patients is Memantine (Namenda).
+Another drug approved for use with patients experiencing severe memory loss is Memantine (Namenda).
 It works by latching onto the brain’s NMDA receptors, to which glutamate binds.
 Glutamate is the chief excitatory neurotransmitter and is responsible for all signaling in the hippocampus.

 All these drugs do is buy a little more time.
 They do not restore lost brain function

 Nor is it likely any drug in the future ever will.
 So for lasting brain health we must not depend on one showing up.